Header Schemes

 A major commitment of the Clinic

-In addition to teaching innovation, the Rector highlighted the research projects carried out by the University, which are increasingly interdisciplinary and with larger teams, and which have obtained new funding, both from public calls for proposals and from the business sector.
+Together with the innovation in teaching, the President highlighted the research projects carried out by the University, increasingly interdisciplinary and with larger teams, which have obtained new funds, both from public calls and from the business world.

-He went on to discuss an ambitious project of the Clínica, which in the coming months will set up a large proton radiotherapy infrastructure in Madrid.
-"This is a technological innovation, a pioneer in our country, which will allow us to initiate a new line of frontier research, with the aim of finding effective therapies against cancer".
-Sánchez Tabernero stated that the Clínica has consolidated its presence in Madrid, while maintaining its level of activity in Pamplona and recalled the first place achieved for the fifth consecutive year in the MERCO index of the reputation of private hospitals in Spain.
+He then addressed an ambitious project of the Clinic, which in the coming months will start up a large proton radiotherapy infrastructure in Madrid.
+"This is a technological innovation, a pioneer in our country, which will make it possible to initiate a new line of frontier research, with the aim of finding effective therapies against cancer."
+Sánchez Tabernero affirmed that the Clinic has consolidated its presence in Madrid, while maintaining its level of activity in Pamplona, and recalled the first place achieved for the fifth consecutive year in the MERCO index of the reputation of private hospitals in Spain.

-In this regard, he cited IESE's leadership, at the top of the Financial Times' world ranking for executive education, and that, according to The Economist, it offers the best MBA programme in Europe.
-"These awards encourage us to continue undertaking projects with a vocation for service, such as the research centres, the Art Museum and the Madrid campus, where eleven master's programmes will be offered this academic year," he said.
+In this regard, he cited IESE's leadership, at the top of the Financial Times' world ranking for executive education, and that, according to The Economist, it offers the best MBA program in Europe.
+"These awards encourage us to continue undertaking service-oriented projects, such as the research centers, the Art Museum and campus in Madrid, which this year will offer eleven master's degree programs," he said.

-"We are and always will be a University that aspires to be at the frontier of science, with a vocation of service, non-profit, committed to the intellectual and personal growth of students and inspired by the great proposals of Christian thought to face contemporary challenges," he concluded.
+"We are and always will be a University that aspires to be at the frontier of science, with a vocation of service, non-profit, committed to the intellectual growth and staff of students and that is inspired by the great proposals of Christian thought to face contemporary challenges," he concluded.

 From